jliszka/jliszka.github.com/_drafts/effective-peer-reviews.md

 ### Why this is great

 It's efficient.
 There's nothing like getting 4 hours of your life back, and given the choice, potential peer reviewers will jump for it every time, and will thank you for it.

-And you're not sacrificing any fidelity — written reviews produced this way are typically of equal if not higher quality than those produced by traditional means.
+There's no loss of fidelity — written reviews produced this way are typically of equal if not higher quality than those produced by traditional means.
+In my experience, it's pretty rare for the reviewer to make significant changes in the "approval" step — usually it's just a phrase here or there.

-It's a surprisingly effective way of getting honest feedback out of people, particularly critical feedback.
+But on top of this, you also get things in an interview that the reviewer would have never written down in the first place.
+Interviewing someone is a remarkably effective way of getting honest feedback out of them, particularly critical feedback.
 For some reason, people filter their thoughts when they write, but not so much when they speak.
 Certain things that they would hesitate to write down, they have no trouble saying aloud.

-I also tend to get a lot more volume from people who don't think they have much to say, or who would normally write very little.
+You also tend to get a lot more volume from people who don't think they have much to say, or who would normally write very little.
 I think one reason for this is that writing interrupts your train of thought.
 Sometimes, by the time you finish writing the first half of your thoughts, you've forgotten the second half.

+This method also removes the possibility of procrastination (at least on the part of a peer reviewer).
+If you're sitting in a room with someone, you're not going to go off and check twitter or get distracted.
+As a manager this is reassuring — just put something on the calendar, and you know the reviewer's work will be done by the end of that meeting.

+### Why it works

 So much of writing is putting yourself in your reader's shoes and handling possible objections or misinterpretations — you're not going to be there when they read it, so you have to cover your bases.
 This is a taxing, laborious process.
 Having someone there to give you immediate feedback short circuits much of it.
 The manager will do this instinctively by giving subtle non-verbal cues to the reviewer that lets them know whether what they're saying makes sense.
+This frees up the reviewer to just speak their mind without the burden of having to figure out how precisely to word it.

+I think what's going on here is that humans are just wired to speak to other humans.
+When you think about it, writing things down is a fundamentally unnatural act.
+If you want to get quick access to the thoughts in someone's head, you talk to them in person.
+And I think there's something about just having another person in the room that turns on a circuit in your brain that makes you a better communicator.

 ### Common objections